alichtner/nordstrom_flask/README.md

 ```

 # Keep Going!
-- plot a visualization and present it on the webpage
+- plot a visualization of the data and present it on the web page
+- have the `titanic/` route return a representative image based on the prediction of survive or not survive
-- train a different type of model and create a new route to its results
+- train an entirely different model and create a new route to its results

 ### Further Questions:
 - Aaron Lichtner, Data Scientist @ Nordstrom